khaledhikmat/yt-extractor/README.md

 ## Issues

-- ~~Need a new Github repo.~~
+These are some project issues categorized in different buckets:

+- Documentation:
+    - Currently this README is acting like the main documentation for the project.
+We can move documentation to Docusaurus or Notion if need be.
+- Telemetry:
+    - The application has some instrumentation sprinkled in different places.
+    - No ingestor is specified so the telemetry signal are being nooped (sent to the bit bucket).
+- Risks:
+    - If insert fails to Goole Sheet or Notion Database, there is no easy way to recover.
+    - If a job is stuck in `running` state, the only way to recover is to delete this record from the database.
+The `running` state prevents additional jobs to be kicked in.
+- Notion:
+    - Powerful platform.
+    - Experiment with calling the server or webhook from Notion.
+- Automation:
+    - Send updated google sheet weekly on Gmail.
+- Front-End:
+    - Notion Front End is reasonable
+    - Requires better Localization/Arabization.
+    - Google sheet must maintain published_date as the sort column.
+- Improvements:
     - Dockefile must be optimized.
     - Debug statement appear not strcutured in Railway log output.
-- ~~Need a tool to prepare for deployment:~~
-    - ~~Remove all bucket entries.~~
-    - ~~Truncate database tables.~~
-    - ~~Delete Google Sheet rows.~~
+    - Convert Front-End to a simple fully localized web app?
-    - ~~Delete Notion Rows.~~
+- Bugs:
-- ~~Observability?
-We have errors table in addition to Railway.~~
-- ~~Make.com automations require variables to store channel ID and API KEY.
-It turned out there is something called scenario input that is useful in this case.~~
-- ~~Add notes on the automations.~~
-- ~~Add Reset Factory API?~~
-- ~~Audio Split to generate transcription.~~
-- ~~Video Summary in Arabic and English is no longer needed.~~
-- ~~Video ID `E8yRq75_yBo` is being converted by the Cloud Convert to `E8yRq75yBo`!!!!
-This is solved by using CloudConvert file name instead of the video ID.~~
-- ~~Make.com automations must use both Google Sheets and Notion.~~
-- ~~Move transcription to the backend.
-[Make.com](https://us2.make.com) is a really nice platform but it can be cost prohibitive especially when the data transfer (i.e. egress) becomes big.
-Since transcription of MP4 files involve sending/downloading large files to/from CloudConvert and OpenAI, it is probably easier to run transcription locally on the backend.~~
-- ~~Considered AWS S3 Auto-Transcription but dismissed it due to cost.~~
-- ~~OpenAI does not aupport async calling where results are rendered via webhook.~~
-- Not sure how to mitigate the job running risk
-- ~~Consider using webhook for CloudConvert PROD and polling for DEV.~~
-- Automation risk where if insert/update fails to external databases.
-We may insert another one.
+    - Video ID 42 encounters audio errors.
+Try to re-audio.
-- Extraction does not easily work in Docker because the Youtube bot kicks in and prevent the extraction to run.
+    - Extraction on server is not working.
+This is because Extraction does not easily work in Docker because the Youtube bot kicks in and prevent the extraction to run.
 See below.
-- ~~Add a new atomation job that can sequence several jobs together.~~
+Currently, upon adding new videos, the application calls a Make.com automation web hook which sends an Email to me so I know to run the extraction locally.

 ## Automations